saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 ### <a name="c1.2"></a>Packages naming

-### <a name="r1.3"></a> Rule 1.3: package name is in lower case and separated by dots, code developed internally in Huawei should start with com.huawei, and the package name is allowed to have numbers
+### <a name="r1.3"></a> Rule 1.3: package name is in lower case and separated by dots, code developed internally in your company should start with your.company.domain, and the package name is allowed to have numbers

 Package names are all lowercase, consecutive words are simply concatenated together (no underscores) plus it should contain product name and module name.
 Also it should contain department or team name to prevent conflicts with other teams.